The professional craft of film budgeting for a movie or tv series production

 Film Budgeting and Scheduling

 The production shooting schedule is of critical importance to the film budgeting process.
-The two terms are therefore somewhat interchangeable.
+The screenplay breakdown and creating the schedule for filming is a critical first step to budgeting.
 More on scheduling below.

 What is Required for Film Budgeting?